satvikchachra/Autism-Assistive-App/README.md

 </details>

 ## Future Scope
-* Add an Avatar feature.
+* Add an Avatar feature to help the user to navigate through the application.
 * Add user authentication of parents/doctors for tracking children's progress.
-* Feature: Children interpret emotions associated with personalized content uploaded by parents.
+* Feature: Children interpret emotions associated with personalized content/teaching stories uploaded by parents.
-* Feature: Parents where they can create personalized teaching stories.
 * Add parental control functionalities to set playing time limit.

 ## Technologies Used